OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### References

--- TODO [Add references on Verifying User Education Controls] --
+##### OWASP Mobile Top 10 2016
+* M1 - Improper Platform Usage

 ##### OWASP MASVS
 - V2.12: "The app educates the user about the types of personally identifiable information processed, as well as security best practices the user should follow in using the app."

-##### OWASP Mobile Top 10 2016
-* M1 - Improper Platform Usage

 ##### CWE
 - CWE: -- TODO [Link to CWE issue] --